 How to Play Minecraft (Beginner’s Guide)

-Minecraft is a virtual open world video game where players can dig, mine, build and craft things.
+Minecraft is a virtual open world video game where players can dig, mine, build, craft and enchant things.
 The game is typically described as a “sandbox game” because players can create their own worlds and experiences where the possibilities are truly limitless.
 Unlike normal video games, Minecraft allows you to be in control of the game – and even has options where players can act as moderators and build their own coding / modding directly into the game!

 Getting started with Minecraft is super easy.
 First, you need to purchase and install the game.
 After installation is complete, simply start the game by running the launcher you downloaded from the Minecraft homepage, which also gives you the option to play from your browser.
 Now it’s time to log in, navigate the main menu, and select your game type.
 See our guide for beginners below.